Structure and Management Structure and Management

 Regional Coordination Forum

-To further ensure close coordination between all RHP operational stakeholders, an operational coordination organ, named the Regional Coordination Forum, has also been established.
+To further ensure close coordination between all RHP operational stakeholders, an operational coordination organ, named the Regional Coordination Forum, was also established.

 The Regional Coordination Forum is composed of one representative of: